Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Ability

 As typical, there are multiple Perfect Bayesian Equilibria of the game.
 However, in our framework standard equilibrium refinements such as the Intuitive Criterion or D1 cannot help to narrow down the set of possible equilibria.
 Our interest here is in equilibria where social image utility is gained through signaling of ability.
-This can be done both by identifying and sharing proper signals, and by identifying and sharing fake signals.\footnote{In Section 1.1 of the Supplementary Appendix we discuss which other types of equilibria cannot exist.} We assume social image utility is gained through the sharing of proper signals.
+This can be done both by identifying and sharing proper signals, and by identifying and sharing fake signals.\footnote{In Section A.1 of the Supplementary Appendix we discuss which other types of equilibria cannot exist.} We assume social image utility is gained through the sharing of proper signals.
 Then, a high ability sender has a strictly greater incentive to relay a proper and surprising signal than a fake and surprising signal, because the latter will be interpreted by high ability receivers as evidence that the sender has low ability.
-Therefore, we should expect the high ability sender to choose $\kappa(0,H,1)=0$.
-Moreover, the signal that should yield the greatest expected status gain is a surprising and proper signal, and hence we should expect $\kappa(0,H,0)=1$.
+Therefore, we should expect the high ability sender to choose $\kappa(0,H,1)=0$ and never relay surprising, improper signals.
+The signal that should yield the greatest expected status gain is a surprising and proper signal, and hence we should expect that these signals are always shared, $\kappa(0,H,0)=1$.

 At the same time, it is unclear whether $S$ should withhold or share a signal that is not surprising.
 Indeed, there are generally multiple equilibria of the game where social image utility can be gained from sharing proper signals, the major difference between them being if unsurprising signals are shared.
 In the following, we focus on the equilibrium in which $S$ does not share \emph{any} non-surprising signals.\footnote{This equilibrium is the ex-ante preferred one from the sender's perspective when $c_S>0$.
 Bayes-plausibility implies that, in expectation, status remains unchanged.
 This means that the more signals are shared, the lower the expected utility of the players because expected sharing costs increase.
 Moreover, equilibria where non-surprising signals are shared with positive probability are less likely to feature a deterioration in the quality of information.
 Hence, our analysis identifies a worst-case scenario in line with our objective of identifying situations where fake news sharing is most problematic.}